Gamification: Authentication

 Gamification has also been applied to authentication.
-For example, the possibilities of using a game like Guitar Hero can help someone learn a password implicitly.
-Furthermore, games have been explored as a way to learn new and complicated passwords.
-It is suggested that these games could be used to "level up" a password, thereby improving its strength over time.
+Games have been proposed as a way for users to learn new and more complicated passwords.
 Gamification has also been proposed as a way to select and manage archives.
-In 2013 Australian technology company Wynbox recorded success in the application of its gamification engine to the hotel booking process.

 Online gambling

-Gamification has been used to some extent by online casinos.
+The merging of gambling and gamification referred to as "gamblification" has been used to some extent by online casinos.
 Some brands use an incremental reward system to extend the typical player lifecycle and to encourage repeat visits and cash deposits at the casino in return for rewards such as free spins and cash match bonuses on subsequent deposits.